 In today’s fast-paced world, skills carry more weight than traditional grades.
 With artificial intelligence (AI) emerging as an empowering ally in the learning process, schools stand at a crossroads.
 As they return this Fall, assessment must change.
 How we help our students enhance and develop their skills and strengths – their unique human advantage – must change.

 Imagine a world where each high school or college student proudly displays a curated LinkedIn portfolio, showcasing a diverse array of projects that complements a transcript.
-This vision isn’t a distant utopia; it’s within our reach, marking a thrilling evolution in our approach to education. where high school and college students shine in the professional sphere, armed with a robust LinkedIn portfolio brimming with diverse projects that echo their unique abilities and potential.
+This vision isn’t a distant utopia; it’s within our reach.
+This marks a thrilling evolution in our approach to education.
+Where high school and college students shine in the professional sphere.
+And armed with a robust LinkedIn portfolio brimming with diverse projects that echo their unique abilities and potential.
 This inspiring vision isn’t a distant dream; it’s the dawn of a promising reality.

 The Backward Design Model: A Framework for Designing Assessments with Artificial Intelligence